 If an employee/volunteer has a concern about a child or participant, follow the procedure below: listen carefully to what the child is saying

-the office and available online by persons off site); as soon as possible.
+- make a full record of what has been said, heard and/or seen on a Eastside Internal Disclosure/Concern Report (on display in the office and available online by persons off site); as soon as possible.
 This should include the date, time, facts, observations and discussions that are relevant.
 You must ensure that the correct name and address of the child or young person is recorded.
 This record should be factual and not include opinions or personal interpretations of the facts presented.
 Records should then be signed and dated by you.

-• If off-site (i.e in a school):
+- if off-site (i.e in a school):

-• Find the Designated Safeguarding Officer at the venue (school) to communicate the concern as soon as possible and complete any necessary paperwork they require.
+- find the Designated Safeguarding Officer at the venue (school) to communicate the concern as soon as possible and complete any necessary paperwork they require.
 Do not communicate the concern to a class teacher/member of staff present, go straight to the Designated Safeguarding Lead.
-They can often be found by asking at reception
+They can often be found by asking at reception.

-• Next, phone Eastside’s Designated Safeguarding Lead as soon as possible to alert them of the incident and send them the completed Eastside Safeguarding form.
-They will also sign and date the form keep questions to an absolute minimum to ensure a clear accurate understanding of what has been said
+- Next, phone Eastside’s Designated Safeguarding Lead as soon as possible to alert them of the incident and send them the completed Eastside Safeguarding form.
+They will also sign and date the form.

-• If on-site (i.e at Eastside premises):
+- if on-site (i.e at Eastside premises):

-• Find, or phone, Eastside’s Designated Safeguarding Lead as soon as possible to alert them of the incident and give them the Eastside Safeguarding form in person (if possible).
-They will also sign and date the form. the designated person will discuss the incident with the employee/volunteer and ask them to return the next day to follow up with them as part of due diligence to ensure actions have been taken (as appropriate)
+- find, or phone, Eastside’s Designated Safeguarding Lead as soon as possible to alert them of the incident and give them the Eastside Safeguarding form in person (if possible).
+They will also sign and date the form.
+The designated person will discuss the incident with the employee/volunteer and ask them to return the next day to follow up with them as part of due diligence to ensure actions have been taken (as appropriate).

-• the designated safeguarding lead will discuss the incident with the employee/volunteer and ask them to return or make contact the next day to follow up with them the next day as part of due diligence to ensure actions have been taken (as appropriate) the designated person records all action on the form.
-In the event of no action, clear reasons are given
+- the Designated Safeguarding Lead will discuss the incident with the employee/volunteer and ask them to return or make contact the next day to follow up with them the next day as part of due diligence to ensure actions have been taken (as appropriate).

-• The Designated Safeguarding Lead should immediately inform the educational provider when there is a concern about a child.
-When off site, the designated person will consult the relevant Safeguarding
+- the Designated Safeguarding Lead should immediately inform the educational provider when there is a concern about a child.
+When off site, the designated person will consult the relevant Safeguarding Officer within the venue where the events were taking place (i.e. school, theatre, community centre etc), or contact Social Services and/or the police.

-information given.
-However, actions remain confidential and are not disclosed, unless there is a specific
+- the Designated Safeguarding Lead must report back to the employee/volunteer to confirm they have acted on the information given.
+However, actions remain confidential and are not disclosed, unless there is a specific reason to do so.

-on the back of the form and files it in the locked Safeguarding file in the office
+- once feedback has been given, the Designated Safeguarding Lead dates when feedback was provided on the back of the form and files it in the locked Safeguarding file in the office.

-• if further actions are taken by external providers (educational providers, social services or police), the Designated Safeguarding Lead must follow up to ensure these actions are undertaken and record each contact on the original safeguarding form
+- if further actions are taken by external providers (educational providers, social services or police), the Designated Safeguarding Lead must follow up to ensure these actions are undertaken and record each contact on the original safeguarding form.

 Allegations against members of staff: